Fumitaka Konoe: Biography

 In the midst of the Pacific War, he was married in Harbin in 1944 to Empress Teimei's niece, Masako Otani.
-On August 19, 1945, four days after the official end of the war, he was arrested by a Soviet GRU Smersh unit and taken as a prisoner to the Soviet Union.
+On August 19, 1945, four days after the official end of the war, he was arrested by a Soviet GRU SMERSH unit and taken as a prisoner to the Soviet Union.
 He was moved through 15 different detention camps in Siberia over the next ten years.
 During his detention, he refused to use his rank as an officer as a shield against labor, and abuse.
 In 1955, during Japanese-Soviet diplomatic normalization negotiations, Prime Minister Ichirō Hatoyama made a formal request for his release, and presented a petition signed by hundreds of thousands of people from Japan; however, the Soviet Union refused.
 In 1956 it was reported that he had died in NKVD special camp No. 48 Ivanovo Oblast, Lezhnevsky district, Cherntsy village.
 The cause of death is thought to be cerebral hemorrhage due to arteriosclerosis and acute nephritis, but there is also a theory he was poisoned by the Soviet secret services.
 His remains were returned to Japan in 1958 due to the efforts of his wife Masako.

 On October 18, 1991, in accordance with Articles 2 and 3 of the Soviet Law on Restoring the Honor of Victims of Political Repression he was formally acquitted of wrongdoing, and on February 27, 1992, this ruling was reconfirmed by the Russian Federation's Military Police High Public Prosecutor, with a certificate to this effect issued on October 16, 1997, by the Russian Federation's Military Police High Public Prosecutor.

-At the time of his death, he had no legitimate child, his wife Masako adopted Fumimaro's step-grandson Moriteru Hosokawa. who then became head of the family.
+At the time of his death, he had no legitimate child. to continue the family line, his widow Masako adopted Fumitaka's nephew Moriteru Hosokawa, who took the name Tadateru Konoe and became head of the Konoe family.

-Genealogy

-Konoe family

-The Konoe family was one of the go-sekke (five houses) families, starting with Motozane Konoe, the son of Tadashi Fujiwara.